-A student may be exempted from the requirement to take a test approved for TASP purposes if the student meets one of the following circumstances:
+A student may be exempted from the requirement to take a test approved for TSI purposes if the student meets one of the following circumstances:

-- Earned at least three (3) college-level semester credit hours from an accredited institution prior to the fall of 1989. - Performed at or above the level set by the Texas Higher Education Coordinating Board on the ACT, SAT, or exit-level TAAS test.
+- Present an official transcript from an accredited institution of higher education indicating "TASP Exempt" or "TSI Complete". - Performed at or above the level set by the Texas Higher Education Coordinating Board on the ACT, SAT, or exitlevel TAAS test.
 The ACT and SAT scores may be no more than five years old, and TAAS scores may be no more than 3 years old. - 1.
-ACT: composite score of 23 with a minimum of 19 on both English and Math from a single test administration. - SAT: composite score of 1070 with a minimum of 500 on both the Verbal and Math from a single test administration. - 3.
-TAAS: Writing 1770, Math-TLI 86, Reading-TLI 89 (Scores must be a first attempt.) - Enrolled in a specific certificate program of one year or less with 42 or fewer semester hours. - Graduated with a baccalaureate degree from an accredited institution of higher education.

-- Transferred from a private or out-of-state institution with grades of "B" or better in courses with common course numbers corresponding to those listed in "Alternative Methods of Meeting TASP". - Graduated from a public or accredited private high school with a GPA of 3.5 on a 4.0 scale and completed the Recommended or Advanced high school curriculum or its equivalent and enrolls in college within two years of graduation from high school. - Diagnosed with dyslexia or other related disorders is not an exemption from testing, but a student with documentation of disability may qualify for special testing accommodations.
+ACT: composite score of 23 with a minimum of 19 on both English and Math from a single test administration. - 2.
+SAT: composite score of 1070 with a minimum of 500 on both the Verbal and Math from a single test administration. - 3.
+TAAS: Writing 1770, Math-TLI 86, Reading-TLI 89 (Scores must be a first attempt.) - Enrolled in a Level-One certificate program of one year or less and 42 or fewer semester hours. - Graduated with an associate or baccalaureate degree from an accredited institution of higher education. - Transferred from a private or independent institution of higher education or an accredited out-of-state institution of higher education with grade of "C" or better in selected college courses.
+Successful completion of a course in each content area will be required. - Currently serving on active duty as a member of the armed forces of the United States, the Texas National Guard, or as a member of a reserve component of the armed forces of the United States and having served for at least three years preceding enrollment. - Honorably discharged, retired, or released from active duty as a member of the armed services of the United States or the Texas National Guard or from service as a member of a reserve component of the armed forces of the United States on or after August 1, 1990. - Diagnosed with dyslexia or other related disorders is not an exemption from testing, but a student with documentation of disability may qualify for special testing accommodations.

-For additional information on TASP policies or test dates at Trinity Valley Community College, contact the Testing Center at Athens or the Guidance Centers at Athens, Palestine, or Terrell.
+For additional information on Texas Success Initiative policies or test dates at Trinity Valley Community College, contact the Testing Center at Athens or the Guidance Centers at Athens, Palestine, or Terrell.